MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 > [!Note]
 > Only include spaces that you want to account for or utilize.

 1. Open and save the [space_capacity.csv](https://docs.microsoft.com/Workplace-Analytics/azure-templates/images/space_capacity.csv) file to local storage.
+The file must be named **space_capacity.csv** (match exactly).
 2. In the **Floor** (first) column in the file, replace the example floor names with your own that match the same format of [**Building name**-**Floor number**], as shown in the following graphic.

    * Use valid characters, including: **a-z**, **A-Z**, **0-9**, "**-**" (dashes), and " " (spaces)